Ossifier/NOAAQualityControlledData_proj/README.md

 ## TO DO:
 1. Code structure improvements still needed in utils_ConvertAll_csv.py.
 2. Update README.md to fill out project goals.
+3. Spin up Dash and Plotly for exploring data visually.

 ## DONE:
 1. Implemented multithreading in utils_ConvertAll_csv.py for a huge performance uplift.